Tips for Measuring Software Developer Productivity

 • Time to review

-It's better to look at these individual metrics as a holistic picture.
+Often, it’s more helpful to view these individual story points as a holistic picture.
 In addition, these metrics also should be assessed based on the individual's contribution to the team when working on a project.

 • Total number of JIRA tickets closed